p8reis/Web-Scraper-Individual-Project/README.md

 ## Web Scrapper
 ### Description

+**Please note: This version does not run in docker.
+The scraper version in this branch is abandoned.**

 This program scrapes the [decathlon.pt](https://www.decathlon.pt/) website for "Jacuzzi".
 The data is stored in a *detections.csv* file.